aChatir/chatir/README.md

             </Directory>
         </VirtualHost>

+    3 - run this commande to install all dependency
+        - $ cd chatir/
+        - $ php composer.phar install
+            or
+        - $ php composer.phar update

-    3 - create a database with the name wegener
+    4 - create a database with the name wegener

-    4 - import sql from the wegner.sql file (see chatir/data directory)
+    5 - import sql from the wegner.sql file (see chatir/data directory)
         or run this sql :
         DROP TABLE IF EXISTS `foo`;
         CREATE TABLE IF NOT EXISTS `foo` (